ccao-data/data-architecture/dbt/models/pinval/columns.md

 this column will correspond to the final model run ID for the PIN's township in that assessment year.
 For PINs that are _not_ in the assessment triad, this column will be null.
 {% enddocs %}

-## assessment_year

-{% docs column_pinval_assessment_year %}
-Assessment year for the model run associated with this card and its values.

-An assessment year can map to multiple model runs, since model runs can be different for different towns in a triad.
-However, cards should be unique by assessment year in this view.
-{% enddocs %}

 ## char_class